m-bock/purescript-fmt/Performance.md

 If you use [purs-backend-es](https://github.com/aristanetworks/purescript-backend-optimizer) you'll get optimized code for free.
 This is a simple example of how it works.

+For the code in this file, you need those imports:

 ```hs